Test it for free for 30 days or get in touch if you’d prefer to chat.

 This guide explores how to architect a routing system for your CRM to assign leads that’s responsive, equitable, & built to scale.

-The Case for Prioritizing Lead Assignment.
+The Case for Prioritising Lead Assignment

 Salesforce promises simple routing.
 Reality delivers something else: a patchwork of Salesforce lead assignment rules, queues, Flows, & manual interventions.
 When lead routing fails, the impact cascades: